 Overview 2

-requently Asked Questions 3
+Frequently Asked Questions 3

 FILING TAX RETURN 3

 Do I have to file a federal tax return?
 3

 Do I have to file a state tax return?
-4
+3

 Even though I don't have to file a tax return, should I file?
-4
+3

 When should I file my return?
-4
+3

 What if I need more time?
 4

 What information do I need to complete my tax return?
-5

-Which tax form should I use - 1040EZ, 1040A, or the 1040?
-5
+4

 How can I file my tax return?
-5
+4

 How do I sign my return electronically?
+4

+Can my Privacy Act Waiver designee sign my return for me?
 5

 Can my Power of Attorney sign my return for me?
 5

-Can my Privacy Act Waiver designee sign my return for me?
-6

 When should I pay any taxes I owe?
-6
+5

 I have to pay taxes.
 How can the Peace Corps help?
-6
+5

-PEACE CORPS INCOME 6
+PEACE CORPS INCOME 5

 What is my Peace Corps income?
+5

+Is my Peace Corps income taxable?
 6

-Is my Peace Corps income taxable?
-7

 I received \$5,600 in readjustment allowance.
 How do I report that on my tax return?
 7

-I received some money while I was receiving medical care.
-Is this taxable?
+How do I enter my Peace Corps income on my tax return?
 7

-How do I enter my Peace Corps income on my tax return?
-8

 I took the travel stipend instead of a plane ticket home.
 Is that taxable?
-8
+7

-W-2 ISSUES 8
+W-2 ISSUES 7

 What's on my W-2?
-8
+7

 When will I get my W-2?
-8
+7

 My W-2 was damaged.
 What should I do?
-8
+7

 My W-2 was sent to my old address.
 What should I do?
+8

-8 My W-2 has an error.
+My W-2 has an error.
 What should I do?
+8

-9 My Close of Service in December 2015.
-Why did I get a 2016 W-2 but I did not get 1095-C?
-9 What is Peace Corps' Employer Identification Number (EIN) and address?
-9 TAX BENEFITS 9 Am I eligible for the Earned Income Credit?
-9 How much can I contribute to my IRA?
-9 MISCELLANEOUS 10 I collect Social Security benefits.
+My Close of Service was in December 2018.
+Why did I get a 2019 W-2 but I did not get 1095-C?
+8

+What is Peace Corps' Employer Identification Number (EIN) and address?
+8

+TAX BENEFITS 8

+Am I eligible for the Earned Income Credit?
+8

+MISCELLANEOUS 8

+I collect Social Security benefits.
 Will my Peace Corps income affect my benefits?
-10 Taxable Social Security Benefits 10 I'm a Massachusetts resident.
+8 Taxable Social Security Benefits 8 I'm a Massachusetts resident.
 What goes on the Massachusetts Schedule HC?
-10 Can my parents claim me as dependent?
-10 1095-C 11 Does Peace Corps provide health insurance coverage that meets the minimum essential requirement of Affordable Care Act?
-Does the AfterCorps insurance meet the minimum essential requirement of the Affordable Care Act?
-11 Do I have to file tax return to report health insurance coverage?
-11 Do I qualify for the Affordable Care Act health insurance coverage exemption requirement?
-11 Do I need to send the 1095-C to IRS when I file my tax return and should I wait to receive the 1095-C be prepare and file my tax return?
+9 Can my parents claim me as dependent?
+9 1()95-C 9 Does Peace Corps provide health insurance coverage that meets the minimum essential requirement of the Affordable Care Act?
+Does the SHIFTT insurance meet the minimum essential requirement of the Affordable Care Act? .
+10 Do I have to file tax return to report health insurance coverage? .
+10 Do I qualify for the Affordable Care Act health insurance coverage exemption requirement? .
+10 Do I need to send the 1095-C to IRS when I file my tax return and should I wait to receive the 1095-C before prepare and file my tax return?